-- 1. In the event of a biological or chemical spill, the Medgar Evers College Environmental Health and Safety Officer will be contacted at 718-270-6216.
-Facilities and Public Safety will respond along with the EHS Officer who will determine the actions to follow. - 2.
+- In the event of a biological or chemical spill, the Medgar Evers College Environmental Health and Safety Officer will be contacted at 718-270-6216.
+Facilities and Public Safety will respond with the EHS Officer, who will determine the following actions. - 2.
 Upon receiving confirmation of an imminent or ongoing biological or chemical spill that poses great risk to life at the College, the President or her designee shall declare a campus-wide emergency.
 This state of emergency may initiate a lockdown of the building and/or its total evacuation.
-Note: Notification will be made via college website, voicemail, emergency communication response system and/or CUNY-ALERT if at all possible. - 3.
+Note: Notification will be made via the College website, voicemail, emergency communication response system, and/or CUNY-ALERT if possible. - 3.
 Building occupants will be kept informed of changes as they develop by college officials.
-The following actions will be taken if necessary: (a) building wide air-handlers will be turned off and intakes sealed if possible, (b) building occupants will be directed to enclosed areas of the building unless otherwise directed by civil authorities to provide the most insulation and (d) updates on emergency will be given, if practicable, by the same methodologies as indicated above.
+The following actions will be taken if necessary: (a) building air handlers will be turned off and intakes sealed if possible, (b) building occupants will be directed to enclosed areas of the building unless otherwise directed by civil authorities to provide the most insulation and (d) updates on emergency will be given, if practicable, by the same methodologies as indicated above.